sampsyo/cs6120/content/blog/2019-10-28-self/index.md

 The Self compiler performs two optimizations, message _inlining_ and _splitting_ to enable efficient execution.
-Message _inlining_ works in a similar fashion to customized compilation -- If the type of a receiver is know, either at initial compilation through a dataflow analysis or at runtime, inline the method body at the call location.
+Message _inlining_ works in a similar fashion to customized compilation -- if the type of a receiver is known, either at initial compilation through a dataflow analysis or at runtime, inline the method body at the call location.
 When type information for an object is lost due to control flow splits, _message splitting_ generates specialized code for